davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

----

-But majority voting still doesn't have as many potential decision points as it needs, does it?
-We found that sometimes you can get into a split vote, using up all potential decision points except the last one, and then if the last node crashes, your last potential decision point is gone too, and you're stuck with no decision, and no potential decision points left.
-The FLP proof is, basically, that this problem isn't fixable: no matter how many potential decision points you add, you can always get to the very last one and crash instead of deciding.

-## All Good Things Must Come to an End

-Before we move on, we need to recitfy a teensy little mistake we made all the way back in chapter 1.
-You see, coming up with a complete list of assumptions is hard.
-One of the key insights of the FLP paper is to point out an assumption we accidentally took for granted:

-> **Termination**: the consensus algorithm exits after a finite number of steps

-That should be obvious, right?
-What good is a consensus algorithm that never finishes?
-Alas, it would seem adding this property to the mix shall be our downfall.
-If a consensus algorithm consists of a finite number of steps, and every potential decision point is a step of the algorithm, then we only have a finite supply of potential decision points!

-This alone is not a problem.
-But it is the beginning of our undoing.
-The line of reasoning is as follows . . .

-## The FLP Result

 We'll show that any consensus algorithm that provides *Conflict-Resolution*, *Coherence*, *No-Decoherence* and *Termination* is not *Fault-Tolerant*: it can fail by exiting without making a decision in the event just one node crashes.
 We'll show this happens by virtue of the properties themselves, not any detail of how the algorithm implements the properties, thus showing *any* algorithm which correctly implements termination-guaranteed consensus cannot be fault tolerant: